 Parents may also be forced to consider potential harm to children that might occur from a custody battle.
 Children caught in the middle of a custody battle are often exposed to extensive psychological and emotional trauma as they witness the fight between their parents.
 This can be especially harmful if children are present in a courtroom, possibly even forced to testify in connection with custody and visitation rights.
 In this case, avoiding the significant harm to the children might mean giving up sole custody.

 A parent engaging in a child custody battle, especially a parent that is in the process of dissolving an LGBT family, would likely benefit from legal representation.
 Hiring an attorney can be an effective way to retain parental rights and avoid typical discriminatory practices that might occur.
-Attorneys who practice law in this area will be prepared for these legal maneuvers and able to argue for fair and equitable parenting time of the children.
+Experienced child custody lawyers in Columbus OH will be prepared for these legal maneuvers and able to argue for fair and equitable parenting time of the children.

 - Facts for Families (PDF)